Teen acne can exacerbate the struggles most teens already face. Natural remedies can help.

 “This, this, this,” she says growing more agitated as she continues to point.

 “Oh that,” I reply, nonchalantly as I continue chopping lettuce for dinner.
 “It’s just a pimple.”

-By the look on her face, you would think that I just told her she has horns growing out of her head.
+By the look on her face, you would think that I had just told her she had horns growing out of her head.
 She immediately runs upstairs to her bedroom and slams the door.
 I imagine while she is up there she will engage in a staring match with her new discovery, believing that if she looks at her pimple long enough in the mirror, and with enough hatred, it will magically disappear.
 If that fails, she will undoubtedly sneak into my makeup bag in search of cover up.

-I know the last thing my preteen wants to hear right now is that acne is a normal part of puberty.
+I know the last thing my preteen wants to hear is that acne is a normal part of puberty.
 Or, that in a few years, her face will clear up.
 She especially doesn’t want to hear me tell her that beauty is on the inside and it is more important that she be a kind, strong, caring individual.
 Oh no, she definitely doesn’t want to hear any of that, as true as it all may be.
-What she wants right now is a solution and a definite plan of action on how to prevent these blemishes from spreading.
+What she wants is a solution and a definite plan of action on how to prevent these blemishes from spreading.

 I imagine this scene has occurred in every home with an adolescent.
 Acne often occurs at puberty, when the body increases its production of androgens (male sex hormones).
 These hormones stimulate the production of keratin (a type of protein) and sebum (an oily skin lubricant).
 If sebum is secreted faster than it can move through the pores, a blemish arises.
 According to the American Academy of Dermatology, 85 percent of American teenagers will have acne.
 Unfortunately, some teens are genetically predisposed to having more acne than others.